 Data collection: We downloaded all available chromosome data for insects from a prior study (6).
 This dataset is composed of 12,411 species comprising 376 families and 3,872 genera.
 The minimum haploid chromosome number is 2 while the maximum haploid chromosome number is 141.
 There are 3,465 species with holocentric chromosomes and 8,946 species with monocentric chromosomes.
 This paper also included classification of each order into either monocentric or holocentric.
 From this dataset, we extracted the homogametic haploid chromosome number for each of the species.
 We used genus level phylogenies from a previous study that contained 1,726 tips (34).
 These trees were built using one of two backbones trees from previous studies (35, 36).
 We downloaded two posterior distributions, each containing 100 trees, based on these backbone trees.
 These trees were used for all downstream comparative analyses.
 Our trait data set had an overlap of 599 genera with the phylogenetic data (Figure 1).
 In cases where we had multiple chromosome number records for genus, we retained all values and sampled from them as described below.

-Comparative analyses: We fit a model of chromosome number evolution on each tree from the posterior distribution.
+Comparative analyses: We fit a model of chromosome number evolution on each tree from the posterior distribution (based on the Misof backbone).
 This model contains three mechanisms for changes in chromosome number: rate of chromosome number increase (fissions γ), rate of chromosome number decrease (fusions δ), and rate of whole genome duplication (polyploidy ρ).
-Each of these is estimated separately for clades with holocentric and monocentric chromosomes leading to six chromosomal rate parameters.
+Each of these is estimated separately for clades with holocentric and monocentric chromosomes leading to six chromosomal rate parameters (supplemental figure 2).
 The final two parameters describe the transition to and from monocentric and holocentric (qMH and qHM).
 We also fit a constrained version of this model that set the rate of polyploidy to zero.
 These models were specified using the R package chromePlus (5) and were fit using a Bayesian approach in the R package diversitree (37).
 All analyses were completed in R version 3.6.3 (38) and scripts for all analyses are available in a GitHub repository (https://github.com/coleoguy/holocentric).